CorentinRaveleau/corentinraveleau.github.io/_pages/research.md

 phd:
     - image_path: /_data/Expe_to_num.png
-      image_caption: Establish a numerical model from experimental observations to understand the interaction between blood platelets and structured artificial surfaces.
+      excerpt: Establish a numerical model from experimental observations to understand the interaction between blood platelets and structured artificial surfaces.
 ---

 ## Numerical simulation of blood platelets adhesion on structured artificial surfaces